cockroachdb/docs/_includes/v20.2/orchestration/monitor-cluster.md

 {% endif %}

 1. In the UI, verify that the cluster is running as expected:
-    - Click **View nodes list** on the right to ensure that all nodes successfully joined the cluster.
+    - View the [Node List](admin-ui-cluster-overview-page.html#node-list) to ensure that all nodes successfully joined the cluster.
     - Click the **Databases** tab on the left to verify that `bank` is listed.